Aller au menu Aller au contenu

 • Number of hours

-Students will know how to extract, formalize and exploit knowledge to help make the right industrial decision.
+Students will learn how to formalize and automatically exploit knowledge for decision aiding.

 Introduction to Knowledge Engineering